 In manipulation experiments, x variables are called independent variables and y variables dependent variables.
 This terminology reflects the purpose of the experiment--to demonstrate a causal dependence between x and y.
 The same terms also apply in some observational experiments, although often x is called a predictor and y a response variable.
 Again, the terminology reflects the purpose of the experiment: if the goal is to see whether x predicts accurately the value of y--whether, for example, the number of cigarettes smoked per day predicts the probability of lung cancer--then the predictor-response terminology is more descriptive.

 Manipulation and observation experiments produce two kinds of effects.
-Simple effects demonstrate that x influences y, while interaction effects show tex2html_wrap_inline1164 and tex2html_wrap_inline1166 in concert influence y.
+Simple effects demonstrate that x influences y, while interaction effects show and in concert influence y.
 For example, system A outperforms (a simple effect) and the magnitude of the difference depends on the prevalence of compound nouns in test items (an interaction between the systems' parsers and the test material).

 Although most experiments vary only two or three independent variables at a time, many more factors influence the dependent variable, as you can see by comparing young Fred and Abigail in Figure 3.1.